alfateam/orange-orm/README.md

 </details>

 <details id="updating-rows"><summary><strong>Updating rows</strong></summary>

-To update rows, modify the property values and invoke the method <strong><i>saveChanges()</i></strong>.
+<p>To update rows, modify the property values and invoke the method <strong><i>saveChanges()</i></strong>.
 The function updates only the modified columns, not the entire row.
 Rows in child relations can also be updated as long as the parent order <i>owns</i> the child tables.
 In our illustration, the <strong>order</strong> table owns both the <strong>deliveryAddress</strong> and the <strong>lines</strong> tables because they're part of a <i>hasOne/hasMany relationship</i>.
 Contrastingly, the <strong>customer</strong> is part of a <i>reference relationship</i> and thus can't be updated here.
 But you can detach the reference to the customer by assigning it to null or undefined.
-(Setting order.customerId to null or undefined achieves the same result.)
+(Setting order.customerId to null or undefined achieves the same result.)</p>

 __Updating a single row__